The ribbon category of representations of a crossed module: A Hopf algebra to represent a crossed module of groups

-One can easily see that taking $H=\{1\}\subset G$ we find $D(G,H)\cong \Kk G$ the algebra of the group $G$.
-This remark justifies the inclusion of the theory of representations of finite groups into Bantay's theory of representations of finite crossed modules of groups.
+One can easily check that taking $X=\{1\}\subseteq G$ we find $D(\xX)\cong \Kk G$ the algebra of the group $G$.
+This remark justifies the inclusion of the theory of representations of finite groups into Bantay's theory of representations of crossed modules of finite groups.

-The category of representations of a crossed module of finite groups is known to be braided, therefore $D(G,H)$ has an even richer structure, as stated in \cite{K}.
+The category of Bantay's representations of a crossed module of finite groups is known to be braided, therefore $D(\xX)$ becomes a quasi-triangular Hopf algebra.
+We get the $R\mhyphen$matrix via the following result.